Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Singular vectors (eigenvectors) for identifying clusters

-Using sparse loadings, we reduce the number of splits to check.
-We now want to find the smallest number $k_i$ of sparse loadings required for hierarchical variable clustering.
-To motivate our approach, we again consider the split of $G^{(i)} = P^{(1)}$, where the data matrix $\bm{X}$ is partitioned into two distinct submatrices.
-Further, we assume that the sample correlation matrix of $\bm{X}$ equals a block diagonal matrix with $b$ blocks.
-Consequently, the right singular vectors $\bm{V} \bm{P}_\pi$ follow the same block diagonal structure when the columns are permuted using a permutation matrix $\bm{P}_\pi$ (see Corollary~1 in \citet{BA24}):
+The use of sparse eigenvectors reduces the number of candidate splits to be examined.
+We now propose an approach to reduce the number $q_i$ of computed sparse eigenvectors for HC-SVD to improve computation times.
+To motivate our approach, we again examine the first split of the divisive approach, i.e., we examine where $\mathcal{G}_{i} = \mathcal{P}_{(1)}$ is partitioned into two distinct clusters $\mathcal{G}_{j}$ and $\mathcal{G}_{j'}$.

+Consider for now that the similarity matrix $\bm{S}$ of $\mathcal{G}_{i}$ equals a block diagonal matrix with $b$ blocks.
+Consequently, the eigenvectors $\bm{V} \bm{P}_\pi$ follow the same block diagonal structure when the columns are permuted using a permutation matrix $\bm{P}_\pi$ (see Lemma~1 in \citet{BA25}):